Last Updated on January 28, 2026 by Lindsey

 Animals are at their most active at dawn and dusk, and for East Coasters like us, it was easier to start early.
 Hayden Valley is in the middle of the park, so you’re looking at an hour’s drive even from the closer West Yellowstone side.
 So we set off in the dark with coffee and muffins from our hotel, and wow, did it ever pay off.

 We arrived just before sunrise to see an enormous bison herd spread across the valley.
-It was awe-inspiring and so gorgeous for photo purposes to see so many of these imposing creatures in such gorgeous morning light.
-A photographer’s heaven!
+It was awe-inspiring and gorgeous for photo purposes to see so many of these imposing creatures in such gorgeous morning light.
+It was a photographer’s heaven!
 Take a photo tour with a local expert to ensure you know all the best animal-spotting locations.

 Upper Falls